dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 * Register early for classes.
 * Respect the WAITLIST, if you are put on a class waitlist, you cannot take class.
 You are welcome to attend and observe the class, but not to take class.
 This follows the importance of registering early for class!
 * If you cannot attend class, CANCEL your class booking so that if someone is on the waitlist, they can take your spot in class.
-* Students are expected to help spray & mop the mats after class, this goes for Kids and Adults.
 * Students that used any academy equipment is expected to spray down the gear and return to where it belongs.
 Please DO NOT leave any used equipment on the mats.
 * Students must clean up after themselves in the changing rooms, do not leave any discarded tissues, empty water bottles, tape, sweaty clothes on the floor or counter tops.
 * Students are required to own their own Kickboxing gear and Jiu-Jitsu Gi once enrolled for a monthly program.
 Gis & Kickboxing gear are meant for students on trial only.
 * If you do not have a Gi for the class, students must pay a $5 rental fee.
 * Students are encouraged to bring flip flops to leave at the gym.
-*